College of Business

 • The Master of Business Administration (MBA) program is offered in Houston at the PVAMU Northwest Houston Center.
 MBA courses are also available online, allowing students the flexibility to manage their coursework while working.
 The curriculum and program learning goals are identical to those of the courses delivered in the classroom.
 Some scheduling adjustments have been made to accommodate the online environment.

 • An Executive MBA option is designed for experienced professionals and managers who will benefit from understanding the business principles they need to be successful in growing their own businesses or advancing with their employers.
-Faculty and corporate mentors provide useful skills and a framework to craft a better business strategy as well as understand key tactical and strategic business challenges in a global economy.
+Faculty and corporate mentors provide useful skills and a framework to craft a better business strategy and understand key tactical and strategic business challenges in a global economy.

-• The DBA program seeks to serve the educational and career development needs of executives and professionals.
+• The DBA program seeks to serve executives' and professionals' educational and career development needs.
 It differs from the traditional PhD program in a number of ways.
 Traditional PhD programs are designed to prepare students who want to become full-time professors, emphasizing developing new theories and conducting scholarly research.
 Unlike most traditional doctoral programs, the DBA is designed for working adults who cannot take time off from work and is not a fully residential program.
-The residential component is on weekends (Friday and Saturday) once a month.
+The residential component is held once a month on weekends (Friday and Saturday).
 The rest of the learning takes place online.

 Both the MBA and Executive MBA programs require the successful completion of a minimum of 36 semester credit hours (SCH).
 There is no thesis option required in the MS or the MBA programs.